simoncblyth/opticks/notes/issues/tds3ip_InwardsCubeCorners17699_at_7_wavelengths.rst

 Behaviour after RE goes off-kilter.

-* could be the reemission wavelength distrib, OR not fine enough properties as function of wavelength
+* could be the reemission wavelength distrib, OR not fine enough properties as function of wavelength OR both those

+* found and fixed binning artifacts in wavelength distrib

 Compare wavelength distribution after reemission